benbrahim777/RepData_PeerAssessment1/PA1_template.md

 ### 2.Make a histogram of the total number of steps taken each day

+We use an histogram to show the total steps for a day between October and november 2012.

 ```r
 # Plot an histogram where days are presented in x-axis
 # and the total number of steps by day are presented in the y-axis